 - These down booties have been a lifesaver since my feet run cold.
-We used them while hiking Patagonia, but now I use them around the apartment.
+We used them while hiking Patagonia, but now I use them around the apartment to keep super warm.
 Lately, I’m curious about these heated slippers or this pad for under the desk.

 - Electric blanket to heat up our bed before sleep.

 - Let the sunlight in during the day.
 Sun beats the cold air coming in.

 - Hang insulating shades or blackout curtains on windows to reduce heat loss.

 - Hang blankets on cold walls or windows for extra insulation.
 It doesn’t look the best though, so I’m looking for alternative solutions.